From One to Two Dimensions: Magnetic Phases in Weakly Coupled Spin Ladders: Model and Methods

 The model of coupled ladders may be viewed as a square-lattice Heisenberg model with different couplings along different bonds.
 Depending on the relative values of the parameters, we may expect antiferromagnetically ordered phases ($m^x_a\neq0$), spin-gapped phases ($m^z=m^x_a=0$) and, for sufficiently large magnetic fields, a fully spin-polarized phase ($m^z=1/2;~m^x_a=0$).
 At $J'=0$ we have a decoupled set of spin ladders.
 Except at $\gamma=\infty$\cite{PhysRevB.47.3196}, an isolated ladder at zero field ($h=0$) has a ground state with exponentially decaying correlations and a gap $\Delta$ to spin excitations.
 For all $\gamma$, $\Delta=c_\gamma J_\perp$ with $c_\gamma=1-\mathcal{O}(\gamma)$ at small $\gamma$ and $c_{\gamma} \approx \frac{1}{2}$ as $\gamma\rightarrow\infty$.\cite{PhysRevB.69.092408}.

 The presence of the gap means that this state is stable to small perturbations.
 For uncoupled ladders, at a critical magnetic field $h_{c_1} \sim \Delta$, there occurs a transition to an intermediate Luttinger liquid (LL) state with staggered (antiferromagnetic) power-law correlations.
 At any nonzero interladder coupling $J'$, the LL state acquires long-ranged antiferromagnetic order at temperature $T=0$\cite{PhysRevB.83.054407}.
 At zero magnetic field, a transition to an antiferromagnetic state occurs when $J'$ is increased above a critical value $J'_c\sim \Delta$.
 The transitions may be simply understood from the excitation spectrum of the isolated ladder at zero field.
-The first excited state is a triplet ($S=1$) of energy $\Delta$; applying a positive field $h$ in the $z$-direction lowers the energy of the $S_z=1$ component of the triplet, while the interladder coupling $J'$ also lowers the energy of the magnon mode.
+The first excited state is a triplet ($S=1$) of energy $\Delta$; applying a positive field $h$ in the $z$-direction lowers the energy of the $S^z=1$ component of the triplet, while the interladder coupling $J'$ also lowers the energy of the magnon mode.
 When the energy of this state vanishes, the state reconstructs\cite{PhysRevB.83.054407}.
-Above a larger field $h_{c_2}$, a transition to a fully polarized state occurs without antiferromagnetism\cite{PhysRevB.83.054407}.
+Above a larger field $h_{c_2}$, the system becomes fully polarized, so the magnetization saturates, and the antiferromagnetic order parameter becomes zero\cite{PhysRevB.83.054407}.
 This sequence of phases is presented in fig. \ref{fig:phasediagram2}(a).

 The above considerations pertain to a generic, not too small $\gamma$.
 The special case of $\gamma = 0$ (decoupled rungs) requires additional discussion.
 In the BPCB case (fig. \ref{fig:system}(b)) at $J'\neq 0$, but $\gamma=0$, we have decoupled spin chains with a coupling that alternates between $J'$ and $J_\perp$ along the chain.
 Except for the special case $J'=J_\perp$\cite{betheansatz,doi:10.1126/science.271.5249.618}, each chain has a spin gap, implying that also for small $\gamma$ the ground state is generically spin gapped at all $J'$\cite{PhysRevB.59.11384}.
 However, for larger, "generic" $\gamma$, shown in fig. \ref{fig:phasediagram2}(a), we expect that for $J' > J'_c\sim\Delta$, an antiferromagnetic ground state occurs.